-Higher discharge volumes resulted in higher repayments received.
+Lower discharge volumes resulted in lower repayments received.

-Finance costs were lower in the current year as a result of lower average interest rates and lower levels of borrowings than forecasted.
+Finance costs were lower in the current year as a result of lower levels of borrowings.

 Supplies and services

 The Authority is charged a fee on a unit cost recovery basis for Administration expenses.
 The loan approval volumes were lower during the year which resulted in lower origination costs.